carlosrodlop/terraform-lib/docs/aws/AWS_Solution_Architect.md

 ### AWS Config

+- Keywords: Security Governance

 ![AWS Config](https://d1.awsstatic.com/config-diagram-092122.974fe2a4cb6aae1fe564fdbbe30ab55841a9858e.png)

-- Managed service that provides you with an AWS resource inventory, configuration history, and configuration change notifications to enable security and governance.
-Assess, audit, and evaluate configurations of your AWS resources in multi-region, multi-account
+- Managed service that provides you with an AWS resource inventory, configuration history, and configuration change notifications to enable **security and governance**. **Assess, audit, and evaluate configurations of your AWS resources** in multi-region, multi-account
 - You are notified via SNS for any configuration change
 - Integrated with CloudTrail, provide resource configuration history
 - Use case: Customers need to comply with standards like PCI-DSS (Payment Card Industry Data Security Standard) or HIPAA (U.S. Health Insurance Portability and Accountability Act) can use this service to assess compliance of AWS infra configurations